 When you file a personal injury claim, property damage is only one portion of your losses.
 You need to state that you want to make a diminished value claim.
 In order to qualify to make that claim, you need to show that your car lost value due to the car accident, that there is a particular dollar amount of value lost on the car, and that the insurance company policy covers diminished value.

 We recommend keeping all receipts and estimates you have received related to your diminished value claim.
 Present these receipts and estimates to your lawyer, who will give them to the insurance agent along with a demand for a diminished value claim.
 Once the at-fault driver’s insurance company receives a demand for diminished value, they will probably attempt to negotiate the final amount of compensation.
 They might attempt to include diminished value in a settlement along with other losses for the entirety of your claim.

 If you want to learn more about diminishing value claim Texas, contact the Texas car accident lawyers at Thomas J Henry Law.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 With our experienced lawyers on your side, you’ll be able to navigate the complexities of a Texas diminished value claim.